qadan/civviebot/README.md

 ## @TODO:

 * Finish the API's ability to run on not-local
-* Test the current list of commands
-* Test the current list of commands when the db is empty
+* Test the current list of commands (including when db empty)
 * Lint
 * Test with Civ 6 instead of Postman, inspect to see if there's anything we can use to somewhat validate incoming requests as being from Civ 6
 * Merge -> 1.0